|Edward R.S. Canby|

 Feb.
 21, 1962 – Novelist and essayist David Foster Wallace was born in Ithaca, N.Y.

 Feb.
 21, 1964 - The U.K. flies 24,000 rolls of Beatle wallpaper to U.S.

 Feb.
 21, 1967 – The top-seeded Conecuh County High School Blue Devils advanced to the semifinal round of the Area I tournament by beating Frisco City, 62-44, at the Coliseum in Monroeville, Ala.
-Also the other tournament game that night, Excel upset third-seeded Repton, 51-45.
+Also in the other tournament game that night, Excel upset third-seeded Repton, 51-45.

 Feb.
 21, 1968 - An agreement between baseball players and club owners increased the minimum salary for major league players to $10,000 a year.